-The unaudited condensed interim financial statements for the three and nine months ended March 31, 2023, have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern which assumes that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The financial statements for the year ended June 30, 2023, have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern which assumes that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.

-The Company had cash and cash equivalents of \$22,201 at March 31, 2023 (June 30, 2022: \$132,159), but management cannot provide assurance that the Company will ultimately achieve profitable operations, or raise additional debt and/or equity capital.
+The Company had cash and cash equivalents of \$15,407 at June 30, 2023 (June 30, 2022: \$132,159), but management cannot provide assurance that the Company will ultimately achieve profitable operations, or raise additional debt and/or equity capital.